Karl is a longtime freelancer who's passionate about music, art, and writing.

-From Apes to Angels’ new album, Let the Light In, is all about love lost, found and broken.
+From Apes to Angels’ new album, Let the Light In, is all about love lost, found, and broken.
 It is an album of delicate, shining synths and beautiful voices and an album that cuts to the heart of the complex minefield that is human affection and love.
-I was touched and moved by the words of these songs and charmed by the music that supports those words.
+I was touched and moved by the words of these songs and charmed by the music that supports those sentiments.

 This is an album characterized by the sense of wide open space.
 The production choices on Let the Light In emphasize a sense of airiness in which the different musical elements sit.
 It isn’t excessive but the spacious nature of the backing music definitely does allow the music to breathe and move smoothly.

-The synth elements on Let the Light In tend toward the delicate, ethereal and flowing.
+The synth elements on Let the Light In tend toward the delicate, ethereal, and flowing.
 There’s something brightly shining and sparkling about them with the occasional moment in which that shine is gently obscured by mist and a haze of melancholy, but even then there’s still a crystalline glow about the sounds that move across that airy backdrop.

 This is music that may glitter but it is a glitter that sometimes has shadows and darkness contained within it.
 The songs on the album unfold emotions that aren’t all light and air.
 Let the Light In explores the more complex side of love and emotional entanglements.
 There are no easy pop song clichés here.
 We all know that human relationships are fraught terrain and From Apes to Angels are not afraid to plumb those heavier, more challenging depths.
 In fact, I feel it makes for a much more solid album in their willingness to do so.